Written by Slawomir (“Swavak”) Gromadzki, MPH

 – L-phenylalanine, the natural form found in proteins.

 – D-phenylalanine exactly the same as L-phenylalanine but made in a laboratory.
-D-phenylalanine has more pain-relieving effects than the L- form because it inhibits the enzyme that breaks down opioids.
+D-phenylalanine has been reported to have more pain-relieving effects than the L- form because it inhibits the enzyme that breaks down opioids.

 – DL-phenylalanine, a combination of the 2 forms.